Ruxton/iTALM/itunes-affiliate-link-maker/readme.txt

 3. Showing the screen after searching
 4. Showing the screen after clicking a link inside the search or history results
 5. The end result how it looks in the editor (if you don't have any text selected)

+== Upgrading ==

+If you've come from a previous version of iTALM and you're not doing a fresh install, there's a chance you've done some monkey patching to side step previous installation issues.
+For example, some of you modified the ita-version variable, this is used to detect upgradability, if you're using 0.5.2 please set it to 0.1 before proceeding with the upgrade.
+On this, future versions from (0.5.3 forward) will set this to the current version number, it was supposed to just be a database version number, but all these different version numbers are obviously confusion people (me included), so from now on everything to do with iTALM will carry the version number of the plugin it came from (this includes the plugin for tinyMCE support).